Introduction — Elder Law & Elder Care FAQs

 How can an elder law attorney help with Medicaid planning?

-An elder law attorney can assist with eligibility planning, asset protection, applications, appeals, and strategies to pay for long-term care or nursing home costs.
+An elder law attorney can assist with eligibility planning, asset protection, Medicaid applications and appeals, and strategies for paying for long-term care or nursing home costs.

-What types of benefits can elder law attorneys help with?
+What types of public and non-public benefits can an elder law attorney help with?

 They can assist with Medicaid, Medicare appeals, veterans’ benefits, disability planning, and other government programs related to healthcare and long-term care.